Budim History, Family Crest & Coats of Arms

 William of Bitton I (d.
 1264,) also listed as William Button was a medieval Bishop of Bath and Wells.
 His nephews included another William of Bitton (d.
 1274,) was also Bishop of Bath and Wells; and William's brother, a Thomas of Bitton (d.
-1307,) an archdeacon and dean of Wells, and later Bishop of Exeter (1291-1307).
+1307,) an Archdeacon and Dean of Wells, and later Bishop of Exeter (1291-1307).

 Important Dates for the Budim family

 This web page shows only a small excerpt of our Budim research.
-Another 88 words (6 lines of text) covering the years 1713, 1355, 1355, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Budim History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1713, 1566, 1620, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Budim History in all our PDF Extended History products and printed products wherever possible.

 Budim Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Budim were recorded, including Button, Bitton, Buttoner, Buton, Biton, Buttons, Boutin, Bouttin, Bouton, Boutton, Budden, Buddan, Boudin, Bouddin, Buttan, Buddon, Buddin, Butten, Buttin, Butting, Budding, Buttane and many more.

 Early Notables of the Budim family (pre 1700)

 Another 79 words (6 lines of text) are included under the topic Early Budim Notables in all our PDF Extended History products and printed products wherever possible.